Best Merchant Account Providers

 What Is a Merchant Account?

-A merchant account is a type of bank account that processes transactions in your business.
+A merchant account is a type of bank account that processes transactions for your business.
 So, every time your business makes a sale, the merchant account processes the sale and ensures the financial transaction is safe and secure.

 Your business cannot accept debit and credit card transactions without a merchant account.